Dissociation of bulk and entanglement phase transitions in the Haldane phase

 which quantifies how sensitively the entanglement ground state $|\xi_0\rangle$ responds to a small change $\delta=10^{-3}$ in the anisotropy parameter $\Delta$.
 For comparison, we also compute the ground-state fidelity susceptibility density of the full system, $\chi_\mathrm{GS}=[1-|\langle\psi_0(\Delta)|\psi_0(\Delta+\delta)\rangle|^2]/(\delta^2L)$.
 As shown in Fig.~\ref{fig:fsus}(a) and (b), $\chi_\mathrm{GS}$, peaks at $\Delta>1$, consistent with the known bulk quantum phase transition from the Haldane to the Stripe N\'eel phase~\cite{Hijii2005}.
 In contrast, $\chi_\mathrm{ES}$ displays a distinct peak near the SU(2)-symmetric point $\Delta=1$, signaling a separate transition in the entanglement Hamiltonian that occurs entirely within the Haldane phase.

 Figure~\ref{fig:fsus}(c) shows that the peak values $\chi^\mathrm{GS}_\mathrm{max}$ and $\chi^\mathrm{ES}_\mathrm{max}$ both grow with system size $L$ following power-law scaling, a hallmark of conventional second-order phase transitions.
-This behavior clearly contrasts with Berezinskii-Kosterlitz-Thouless (BKT) transitions in the single 1D XXZ chain Eq.\eqref{eq:H_A}, where the fidelity susceptibility density typically grows with logarithmic corrections or remains nearly flat for modest sizes ($L\lesssim20$) and rarely exhibits sharp features in exact diagonalization studies~\cite{fidelity_BKT,MFYang2007}.
+This behavior clearly contrasts with the Berezinskii-Kosterlitz-Thouless (BKT) transitions realized in the ``parent system'' of a single 1D XXZ chain Eq.\eqref{eq:H_A}, where the fidelity susceptibility density typically grows with logarithmic corrections or remains nearly flat for modest sizes ($L\lesssim20$) and rarely exhibits sharp features in ED studies~\cite{fidelity_BKT,MFYang2007}.

 To locate the critical points more precisely, we apply standard finite-size scaling analyses~\cite{Tzeng2008a} to the peak positions, as shown in Fig.~\ref{fig:fsus}(d).
 The extrapolated values identify two distinct transitions: $\Delta_c^\mathrm{ES}=0.9988\pm0.013$ for the entanglement Hamiltonian and $\Delta_c^\mathrm{GS}=1.1813\pm0.058$ for the bulk system.
 The absence of any anomaly in $\chi_\mathrm{ES}$ at the bulk transition point further emphasizes that the entanglement Hamiltonian can exhibit its own symmetry-driven phase transition, independent of the criticality of the underlying physical system.